soboy2/soboy2.github.io/_posts/2015-6-17-10-Days-Clojure.md

 ---
 layout: post
-title: 10 Days with Clojure
+title: 10 Days with Clojure (2 min read)
 ---

 Did you ever meet a girl and think she's probably not the prettiest girl you know, but she sure has a winning personality?
 Such an encounter might warrant a date and maybe a 2nd date.
 Well, that's what my last 10 days with Clojure has been like.
 I have to admit I was not so impressed the first 5 days.
 I felt bored and uninspired most of the time, but some good old quality time turned the tide.